Texas Medical Board Announcements, Contact Information, Rules, and News

 Texas Physician Health Program (TXPHP)

 This state program serves physicians affected by substance use disorders, physical illnesses and impairment, or psychiatric conditions through a recovery program.
 The TXPHP is covered under TMB rules Chapter 180.
-For more information, refer to the TXPHP website.
+For more information about the program, refer to the TXPHP website.

 Physician TMB Profile